Extend System Drive but Recovery Partition is in the Way - Qiling

 2. Extend an existing partition without creating an unallocated space

-The other more superior part is, even there is no allocated space available at the moment, the software will not ask you to create some unallocated space by shrinking from other volumes, you simply use the "Allocate Space" option to transfer free space from one partition to the other, like from D to C, from E to C, etc.
+The software won't ask you to create unallocated space by shrinking other volumes, instead, it will allow you to transfer free space from one partition to another, such as from D to C or E to C.

 Step 1.
 Locate the Target Partition.